A Complete Guide To Project Management For Agencies

-Powerhouse agencies like Dentsu, Ogilvy, and Omnicom Group (a Hive team!) have clients ranging from Budweiser to Microsoft and Chevrolet — some of the biggest corporations in their respective fields.
-Advertising agencies specialize in the marketing of a product, everything from digital banners and ads, “Out of Home” placements, television spots, and events.
+Powerhouse agencies like Dentsu, Ogilvy, and Omnicom Group have clients ranging from Budweiser to Microsoft and Chevrolet — some of the biggest corporations in their respective fields.
+Advertising agencies specialize in the marketing of a product, everything from digital banners and ads, to television spots and events.
 There are typically different groups throughout agencies that specialize in each of the aforementioned fields, and agency personnel can either be locked onto one specific client or tasked with working on several different accounts.

 Oftentimes, these groups are international, and operating on tight deadlines.
 That’s where project management becomes their best friend — the Gronkowski to their Tom Brady.
-Can you imagine vetting several rounds of creative for dozens of ads without a tool or methodology to help you track everything?
-Since agency work is project based at its core, applying project management products and methods are key.
-Project management for agencies is critical.
+Can you imagine vetting several rounds of creative assets for dozens of ads without a tool or platform to help you track everything?
+Since agency work is project based at its core, applying project management systems and methods are key.
+In other words: effective project management for agencies is critical.